-Infra-Red (IR) remote control sensor is located on the front of the projector.
+Infra-Red (IR) remote control sensor is located on the front and the rear of the projector.
 The remote control must be held at an angle within 30 degrees perpendicular to the projector's IR remote control sensor to function correctly.
 The distance between the remote control and the sensor should not exceed 7 meters (~ 23 feet).